-1. Data Method
+Data Method

 This study explores how sociocultural constraints influence the travel experiences of Southeast Asian solo female travelers.
 The best approach that allows the author to generate a detailed and in-depth description of human lived experience is the qualitative method (Riley & Love, 2000).
-This standard method provides access to in-depth data from a small number of individuals (Welch & Patton, 1992), mainly applied to listen to the women's lived experiences and travel experiences (Rubin & Rubin, 2005).
-The semi-structured interview was utilized as the primary data collection strategy due to its flexibility needed to access participant stories, identify general patterns, and understand the complex behavior of participants (Altinay & Paraskevas, 2008b). produces This strategy in-depth information and allows women's voices to throughout be heard the guided interviewing process.
-Generally, inductive approach provides theoretical insights by identifying themes and meanings based on the data (Altinay & Paraskevas, 2008a)
+This standard method provides access to in-depth data from a small number of individuals (Welch & Patton, 1992), mainly applied to listen to the women's lived experiences and travel experiences.
+The semistructured interview was utilized as the primary data collection strategy due to its flexibility needed to access participant stories, identify general patterns, and understand the complex behavior of participants.
+This strategy produces in-depth information and allows women's voices to be heard throughout the guided interviewing process.
+Generally, an inductive approach provides new theoretical insights by identifying themes and meanings based on the data.

-2. Sampling
+Sampling

 Sampling criteria are as follows: participants must be solo female travelers from Southeast Asian countries who have traveled solo abroad for leisure purposes.
-The purposive sampling method was used for the initial base sampling to search for Southeast Asian women with solo travel experiences through the author's network. author used her account Couchsurfing and Facebook group to access participants, and follow-up contact was made with interested participants via Facebook messenger and WhatsApp.
-The participants were chosen based on the selection criteria to identify "information-"ensuring rich cases, an in-depth understanding of central issues (Welch & Patton, 1992).
+The purposive sampling method was used for the initial base sampling to search for Southeast Asian women with solo travel experiences through the author's network.
+The author used her account on Couchsurfing and Facebook group to access participants, and follow-up contact was made with interested participants via Facebook messenger and WhatsApp.
+The participants were chosen based on the selection criteria to identify "information-rich cases, "ensuring an indepth understanding of central issues (Welch & Patton, 1992).